On this Page:

 A summary listing of those standards that have received a non-recognition determination, along with the rationales supporting the non-recognitions, can be found in the FDA's Non-Recognized Standards Database.

 CDRH has expanded its standards program to include a conformity assessment initiative working with qualified accreditation bodies and testing laboratories.
-The ASCA Pilot is intended to improve the device review process by enhancing the FDA’s confidence in documentation from manufacturers’ declarations of conformity.
-The ASCA Pilot program is authorized under section 514(d) of the FD&C Act.
-In accordance with amendments made to section 514 by the FDA Reauthorization Act of 2017 (FDARA), and as part of the enactment of the Medical Device User Fee Amendments of 2017 (MDUFA IV), the FDA has published three final guidance documents outlining program details.
+The ASCA Program is intended to improve the device review process by enhancing the FDA’s confidence in documentation from manufacturers’ declarations of conformity.
+ASCA is authorized under section 514(d) of the FD&C Act in accordance with amendments made to section 514 by the FDA User Fee Reauthorization Act of 2022.
+The FDA has published three final guidance documents outlining program details.

-The voluntary ASCA Pilot should decrease the need for the FDA to request additional information regarding testing methodologies when a premarket submission includes a declaration of conformity to an FDA-recognized consensus standard eligible for inclusion in the ASCA Pilot.
-Ultimately, the ASCA Pilot is intended to help the FDA ensure patients have timely and continued access to safe, effective, and high-quality medical devices.
+The voluntary ASCA Program should decrease the need for the FDA to request additional information regarding testing methodologies when a premarket submission includes a declaration of conformity to an FDA-recognized consensus standard eligible for inclusion in ASCA.
+Ultimately, ASCA is intended to help the FDA ensure patients have timely and continued access to safe, effective, and high-quality medical devices.

 For more information and for the final guidance documents, please visit the ASCA web page.